-- 89. (1) A person who knows or ought reasonably to have known - - (a) that information has been disclosed under section 87 or 88; or - (b) that an investigation is being, or may be, conducted as a result of the disclosure referred to in paragraph (a), and who directly or indirectly alerts, or brings information to the attention of another person which will or is likely to prejudice the investigation, commits an offence.
+- (1) A person who knows or ought reasonably to have known - - (a) that information has been disclosed under section 87 or 88; or - (b) that an investigation is being, or may be, conducted as a result of the disclosure referred to in paragraph (a),

-- (2) A person who intentionally refuses or fails to comply with an order of court made in terms of this Act, commits an offence. - (3) A person who hinders a curator bonis, a member of the police or any other person in the exercise, performance or carrying out of his or her powers, functions or duties in terms of this Act, commits an offence. - (4) Any person convicted of an offence contemplated in - - (a) subsection (1) or (2), unless the offence is not one of a failure to comply with a confiscation order or a forfeiture order, is liable to a fine not exceeding N\$300 000, or to imprisonment for a period not exceeding 15 years; - (b) subsection (2), if the offence is one of a failure to comply with a confiscation order or a forfeiture order, is liable to a fine not exceeding N\$100 million, or to imprisonment for a period not exceeding 30 years; or - (c) subsection (3) is liable to a fine not exceeding N\$50 000, or to imprisonment for a period not exceeding three years. - (5) A conviction and sentence under subsection (4) for a failure to comply with a confiscation order or a forfeiture order does not discharge the order in respect of which a court had convicted or sentenced an offender.
+- (2) A person who intentionally refuses or fails to comply with an order of court made in terms of this Act, commits an offence. - (3) A person who hinders a curator bonis, a member of the police or any other person in the exercise, performance or carrying out of his or her powers, functions or duties in terms of this Act, commits an offence. - (4) Any person convicted of an offence contemplated in - - (a) subsection (1) or (2), unless the offence is not one of a failure to comply with a confiscation order or a forfeiture order, is liable to a fine not exceeding N\$300 000, or to imprisonment for a period not exceeding 15 years; - (b) subsection (2), if the offence is one of a failure to comply with a confiscation order or a forfeiture order, is liable to a fine not exceeding N\$100 million, or to imprisonment for a period not exceeding 30 years; or

+- (c) subsection (3) is liable to a fine not exceeding N\$50 000, or to imprisonment for a period not exceeding three years. - (5) A conviction and sentence under subsection (4) for a failure to comply with a confiscation order or a forfeiture order does not discharge the order in respect of which a court had convicted or sentenced an offender.

-Rules of court
+90. Rules of court

-90. (1) The Judge-President must make rules for the High Court regulating the proceedings contemplated in Chapter 5 and 6 and the Rules Board established by section 25 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) must make rules for the magistrate's court regulating the proceedings or matters referred to in sections 32, 33, 62, 84, 85 and 87 of this Act.
+(1) The Judge-President must make rules for the High Court regulating the proceedings contemplated in Chapter 5 and 6 and the Rules Board established by section 25 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) must make rules for the magistrate's court regulating the proceedings or matters referred to in sections 32, 33, 62, 84, 85 and 87 of this Act.